DenisPalnitsky/DenisPalnitsky/README.md

 # Hi there 👋

-🔭 I'm Denis, a product engineer, and sport enthusiast
+🔭 I'm Denis, a product engineer, and sports enthusiast

 ## 🤔 My active open-source projects